What is link juice?

 Controlling internal link juice

-As discussed in Link Metrics, Link Juice is the amount of positive ranking factors that a link passes from one page to the next.
+As discussed in Link Metrics, Link Juice is the amount of positive ranking factor that a link passes from one page to the next.

-Link Juice should be spread as evenly as possible throughout a website as possible.
-Each web page should have a good number of links pointing its way.
+Link Juice should be spread as evenly throughout a website as possible.
+Each important web page should have a good number of links pointing its way.
 Many web publishers make the mistake of concentrating all of their link juice on their home page, with very small amounts trickling deep into the site.
-This was always a good idea, but, since the dawn of Google Panda, it is now an absolute must.
+Obtaining deeper links was always a good idea, but, since the dawn of Google Panda, it is now an absolute must.

 So, here are the Go Up tips on Link Juice distribution best Practice:

 1. Don’t concentrate your link metrics on your home page.

 This is a very common mistake.
 In their Link Building Campaigns, when people are requesting links to their website from other websites, they often request links only to their home page.
 This makes the home page rank highly in the search results, but loses the opportunity for all of the other pages to rank as well.
 Instead, make an effort to weave in-coming links throughout your web pages, not concentrating too much on any particular one.
 This is called ‘deep linking’, and is a positive ranking factor.
 Since Panda came along, it is even more important, with websites being actively penalized for having too high a concentration of links pointing only to their home page.